 Object Lock is a feature that makes data immutable by preventing a file from being changed or deleted until a given date.
 This helps to protect files stored in Backblaze B2 Cloud Storage from threats like ransomware which could potentially encrypt or remove files you intend to keep.

 How does Object Lock work?

-Object Lock must be enabled on a bucket at the time the bucket is created or at a later date.
+Object Lock can be enabled on a bucket at the time the bucket is created or at a later date.
 For files going into a bucket with Object Lock enabled, there are two ways to lock them.
 First, you can set a date when you upload the file as part of the call to our API.
 Second, you can set a date on a file that is already uploaded.
 For both methods, you must set a date to lock the file until and which mode you want to use.
 Attempts to delete the file or make any changes to it before the set date will fail.
 While you can use the second method to extend the lock on a file, you cannot use it to shorten the lock.